facebookresearch/Mephisto/packages/mephisto-worker-experience/README.md

 The default value for this prop is "top-start", but this may not always be applied as mentioned in the case above.
 ### `createTip(header, text)`
 This method is meant to be used as a parameter to the `handleSubmitMetadata` function of the `mephisto-task` library.
 The `createTip(header, text)` takes two strings as parameters.
-If one or both of the parameters are not a string then a rejected promise gets returned that can be caught for error handling.
-If both the two parameters are strings then the following object gets returned
+If one or both of the parameters are not a string then an error gets thrown.
+If both the two parameters are strings then the following object gets returned:
 ```
 {
   header: header,